Oneida County Land and Water Conservation

 Here's a little newzzzzz about Cost Share Grants

-or 50% of their project cost, whichever is less.
+total cost of the project - whichever is less.

 • Our program's #1 GOAL is to protect water quality and conserve soil resources!

-• Installed practices must remain in place for 10 years.
+• Installed practices must remain in place for 10 years and are subject to site visits as determined by the Land and Water Conservation Department.

 below or call our office at 715-369-7835.